Vector35/binaryninja-api/docs/guide/type.md

 };
 ```

-# Using the API
+## Using the API

 Of course, like everything else in Binary Ninja, anything you can accomplish in the UI you can accomplish using the API.
 Manipulating types is no exception.
 Here are four common workflows for working with types as commented examples.

-## Create a new type
+### Create a new type

-First we'll want to make a new type, then we'll want to insert it into a BinaryView and then finally we'll want to apply it to a location in memory.
+Let's follow the most basic workflow: making a new type, inserting it into a BinaryView, and then applying to a variable or memory address.

-### From C syntax
+#### From C syntax

 There are two main ways to create a type with the API.
 The first is to use [one of](https://api.binary.ninja/search.html?q=parse_type&check_keywords=yes&area=default#) our APIs that parse a type string and return a type object.
 For a simple, single type, [parse_type_string](https://api.binary.ninja/binaryninja.binaryview-module.html#binaryninja.binaryview.BinaryView.parse_type_string) will return a tuple of the [Type](https://api.binary.ninja/binaryninja.types.Type.html#binaryninja.types.Type) and the [QualifiedName](https://api.binary.ninja/binaryninja.types.QualifiedName.html#binaryninja.types.QualifiedName):